jsbayley/jsbayley/README.md

   </p>

   <p>
     Most of my open-source work centres on Structural Engineering: building practical utilities and native toolchains that people love to use.
-I also contribute to the Institution of Structural Engineers (IStructE) and serve as Vice-Chair of the Digital Workflows & Computational Design Panel (DWCD).
+I also contribute to the   <a href="https://www.istructe.org" target="_blank" rel="noopener noreferrer"> Institution of Structural Engineers (IStructE)</a>. and serve as Vice-Chair of the  <a href="https://www.istructe.org/get-involved/panels-and-committees/digital-workflows-computational-design/" target="_blank" rel="noopener noreferrer">Digital Workflows & Computational Design Panel (DWCD)</a>.
 In my day job, I manage a portfolio of internal software products at WSP where I apply the same principles at scale.
   </p>

   <p>